 Regulation and supervision of the global financial system remains a priority for governments and supranational organisations following on from the financial crisis.
-At the international level, a number of initiatives are being implemented which increase capital requirements, increase the quantity and quality of capital, and raise liquidity levels in the banking sector.
+At the international level, a number of initiatives have been and are being implemented which increase capital requirements, increase the quantity and quality of required capital, and raise liquidity levels in the banking sector.

 Governments in some European countries (including Sweden) have increased the minimum capital requirements for banks domiciled in these countries above the increased capital requirements of the Basel III and CRD IV frameworks.
-The major Swedish banks have been required to maintain a CET1 ratio of at least 10 per cent. since 1st January, 2013 and 12 per cent. since 1st January, 2015, calculated according to the CRD IV capital adequacy framework without transitional rules.
+The SFSA has imposed capital requirements for Swedish banks beyond the minimum 7 per cent.
+CET1 ratio (including the mandatory capital conservation buffer of 2.5 per cent.) level required under CRD IV.
+Accordingly, the major Swedish banks have been required to maintain a CET1 ratio of at least 12 per cent. since 1st January, 2015, calculated according to the CRD IV capital adequacy framework without transitional rules.
 In addition, the full implementation of CRD IV in Sweden during 2015 increased capital requirements further.
+The four major Swedish banks, including SEB, are required to maintain a systemic risk buffer of 3 per cent. in CET1 capital within the Pillar 1 framework and a further 2 per cent. within the Pillar 2 framework.
+The countercyclical buffer for Swedish exposures is 1.5 per cent. as of 27th June, 2016 and is applicable to Swedish exposures for all banks within Pillar 1 according to CRD IV.
+In March 2016, the SFSA decided to increase the countercyclical buffer rate for Swedish exposures to 2.0 per cent., effective as of 19 March 2017.